Israel–Mauritania relations: State of war

+Establishment of ties

-In 1999 Mauritania became one of three members of the 22-member Arab League to recognize Israel as a sovereign state (the others being Egypt and Jordan).
-This recognition was given by former President Maaouya Ould Sid'Ahmed Taya along with his cooperation with United States anti-terrorism activities.
-The establishment of full diplomatic relations was signed in Washington DC on October 28, 1999.
+On 28 October 1999, Mauritania became the third member of the Arab League to recognize Israel as a sovereign state, after Egypt and Jordan.
+The two countries established full diplomatic relations in October 1999.
+This official recognition was given by former President Maaouya Ould Sid'Ahmed Taya along with his cooperation with United States anti-terrorism activities.
+The establishment of full diplomatic relations was signed in Washington D.C on October 28, 1999.

-After the coup by the Military Council for Justice and Democracy in August 2005 that ousted President Ould Taya, recognition of Israel was maintained.
+After the coup by the Military Council for Justice and Democracy in August 2005 that ousted President Maaouya Ould Sid'Ahmed Taya, recognition of Israel was maintained.